 Let’s determine how fast is your website.
 You can use the following tools:

-Gtmetrix – It grades your site’s performance and provides actionable recommendations how to fix these issues.
+Gtmetrix – It grades your site’s performance and provides actionable recommendations on how to fix these issues.

 Google PageSpeed Insights – This tool grades your website score on desktop and mobile devices.

-Varvy Page Speed Optimization - This tool creates an awesome visual summary about your website's speed performance.
+Varvy Page Speed Optimization – This tool creates an awesome visual summary of your website’s speed performance.

 - Image Optimization